shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 ## Model
 The implemented model is a modified U-NET network which makes heavy use of Convolution Layers and Pooling.
 A standard U-NET is an encoder & decoder style network that was originally developed to produce segementation mapping via downsampling and upsampling.
-This makes U-NET a good fit due to it's ability to down sample and then re-upscale giving it the ability to predict noise levels with some modification.
+This makes U-NET a good fit due to its ability to down sample and then re-upscale giving it the ability to predict noise levels with some modification.
 The structure of the U-NET is as follows:
 ![image](images/UNET_structure.png)
 Reference https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/

-The above U-NET has been slightly modified to include the ability to add Positional Embeddings which let's the U-NET learn/know the level of noise currently within the image being passed through the network.
+The above U-NET has been slightly modified to include the ability to add Positional Embeddings which lets the U-NET learn/know the level of noise currently within the image being passed through the network.
 This is necessary as the U-NET by default has no concept of how much noise has been added and without it makes predicting noise nearly impossible.